Bassam-Kobasy/Vitis-IDE/README.md

 https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vitis/archive-vitis.html
 ![WhatsApp Image 2023-12-08 at 6 05 27 AM](https://github.com/Bassam-Kobasy/Vitis-IDE/assets/103467132/f07c75bf-95c4-4f51-88a6-40b366bcf1c7)

-2- open the terminal in the directory of the installed file Extract the file and search for xsetup file
+2-Install the following libraries: sudo apt install libtinfo5 sudo apt install libncurses5

-Install the following libraries: sudo apt install libtinfo5 sudo apt install libncurses5 then run the installed file sudo ./xsetup
+3- open the terminal in the directory of the installed file Extract the file and search for xsetup file then run the installed file sudo ./xsetup
 Xilinx window should appear then click next and agree on all terms after that click next choose the first option "Vitis", then keep clicking next till it starts to install the program